alejandro-ao/alejandro-ao.github.io/content/posts/wordpress/11-wp-curl.md

 - php
 ---

-Do you want to use the cURL command in PHP and make API calls in Wordpress?
+Let’s learn how to use cURL in PHP (and, more specifically, in Wordpress) and why it is extremely simple.

- Why wouldn’t you? **The cURL command of your terminal is the easiest way there is to test simple API calls**.
-It’s even easier and more straightforward than Postman!

-**Is curl that easy?** Say you need to test that an endpoint of your API is working.
-Just *curl* it in your terminal and see the results.
+Say you need to test that an endpoint of your API is working.
+Just curl it in your terminal and see the results.
+Say, for example, that you want to retrieve the info of a Github user with a single line:

-If you want to see how simple it is, just run this in your terminal.
-You will get the info of the github user “defunkt” (and it was using a single command):

 ```bash
 curl https://api.github.com/users/defunkt
 ```

+If only you could just copy and paste that curl request from the terminal to your PHP code.

+Well, there is a way.
 ## Why use cURL in WordPress?

 Say, for example that you need to add a contact to a MailChimp audience.
 You go to their documentation and see that they provide the following example of how to make a request with cURL from the terminal: